dagster-io/fake-star-detector/README.md

 Open http://localhost:3000 with your browser to see the project.

 *Note: If you have previously installed Dagster on your system, you may encounter the error `Error: No such command 'dev'.`.
-If this is the case, your system is likely trying to access the Dagster install outside of your vent.
+If this is the case, your system is likely trying to access the Dagster install outside of your venv.
 Try running the bash command `rehash` which will Recompute the internal hash table for the PATH variable, then repeat the `dagster dev` command.*

 Next, you can run the detection model(s) of your own choice.